-This command provides a mechanism to override the default CBS for the meter.
+This command overrides the default CBS for the meter.
 The committed burst size parameter specifies the maximum burst size that can be transmitted by the source while still complying with the CIR.
-If the transmitted burst is lower than the CBS value, the packets are marked as in-profile by the meter to indicate that the traffic is complying with meter configured parameters.
+If the transmitted burst is lower than the CBS value, the packets are marked as in-profile by the meter to indicate that the traffic is complying with meter-configured parameters.

-Note: The adaptation rule configured for the rate influences the step-size used for the burst.
-See Adaptation Rule for Meters for information.
+The adaptation rule configured for the rate influences the step-size used for the burst.
+See Adaptation rule for meters for information.